Allah chose the prophets and messengers as the best of examples to their nations

 4. Injeel (Gospel) is given to Prophet Isa Alayhissalam (Jesus).

-5. Holy Quran is given to Prophet Mohammed Sallallahu Alahi Wa Salam.
+5. The Holy Quran is given to the Prophet Mohammed Sallallahu Alahi Wa Salam.

-Moslem believe all of the revelations from God given to Prophets.
-They believe for all Holy Books is existed, but nowadays it is hard finding the original one since the Books has a lot of change.
-However, Moslem must follow the last revelation from God which is given to Mohammed, the Quran.
-Quran was given by revelation to Prophet Mohammed (PBUH) by God not only to a certain tribe or nation but also to all of humankind in the world.
+Muslims believe all of the revelations from God were given to the Prophets.
+They believe that all Holy Books exist, but nowadays it is hard to find the original one since the Books have undergone a lot of changes.
+However, Muslims must follow the last revelation from God, which is given to Mohammed, the Quran.
+The Quran was given by revelation to Prophet Mohammed (PBUH) by God, not only to a certain tribe or nation but also to all of humankind in the world.
 Allah says:

 نَزَّلَ عَلَيْكَ الْكِتَابَ بِالْحَقِّ مُصَدِّقًا لِّمَا بَيْنَ يَدَيْهِ وَأَنزَلَ التَّوْرَاةَ وَالْإِنجِيلَ

-Quran is revealed by Mohammed firstly in Hira Cave brought by Angel Gabriel (Jibril) when he was 40 years old.
-At times he was secluded from the outside world which at that time many people were worshipping the idol.
-It was the last Ramadhan then it is known by Layla-ul-Qadr (the night of power).
+The Quran was revealed by Mohammed firstly in Hira Cave, brought by the Angel Gabriel (Jibril) when he was 40 years old.
+At times, he was secluded from the outside world, which at that time many people were worshipping the idol.
+It was the last Ramadhan, then it is known as Layla-ul-Qadr (the night of power).
 Allah says:

 أَوَلَمْ يَرَ الَّذِينَ كَفَرُوا أَنَّ السَّمَاوَاتِ وَالْأَرْضَ كَانَتَا رَتْقًا فَفَتَقْنَاهُمَا وَجَعَلْنَا مِنَ الْمَاءِ كُلَّ شَيْءٍ حَيٍّ أَفَلَا يُؤْمِنُونَ